-Academy award winner Jessica Yu is a prolific filmmaker who is equally at home working in a wide variety of media and genres, from verite to scripted to animation, to shorts and documentaries, to episodic television, features and commercial spots.
-Across all her work, one sees her remarkable ability to depict the serious and the light-hearted—in other words, the whole of the human experience—at the same time.
+Academy award winner Jessica Yu is a prolific filmmaker who is at home working in a wide variety of media and genres, from verité documentaries to animated shorts to scripted features and episodic television, in addition to advertising content.
+Across all her work, one finds her remarkable ability to depict the serious and the light-hearted—in other words, the whole of the human experience—at the same time.
 Her nonfiction short, Breathing Lessons, won an Oscar and an Emmy in addition to numerous international awards.
-Her HBO documentary, The Living Museum, was a Sundance selection, as was her Emmy-nominated In the Realms of the Unreal, which also received several national and international film festival honors.
-Protagonist, distributed by IFC Pictures, garnered Jessica a Writer's Guild nomination and her third nomination for the Grand Jury Prize at Sundance.
-Additionally, she has had three light-hearted shorts featured at Sundance: Sour Death Balls, Better Late and animated hybrid The Kinda Sutra.
-Jessica’s latest major documentary, Last Call at the Oasis, for Participant (An Inconvenient Truth) delves deep into the world’s water crisis with activist Erin Brokovich, and her documentary short Meet Mr. Toilet, a humorous look about the serious issue of sanitation in developing countries, will be horned at Cannes in June.
+Her HBO documentary, The Living Museum, was a Sundance selection (among many other honors), as was her Emmy-nominated In the Realms of the Unreal, which also received several national and international film festival honors.
+Protagonist garnered Jessica a Writer's Guild nomination and her third nomination for the Grand Jury Prize at Sundance.
+The award-winning Last Call at the Oasis, a deep exploration of the world’s water crisis, with activist Erin Brokovich, played at festivals worldwide in advance of its theatrical release.
+Most recently, Misconception, a feature documentary about overpopulation, premiered at the Tribeca Film Festival.

 On the narrative side, Jessica is a well-respected director of episodic television programs including Scandal, Grey’s Anatomy and Parenthood.
-Among others, she has directed commercial projects for BP, Ford, Jet Blue, MasterCard, Microsoft and Secret.
+She has directed commercial projects for Ford, Jet Blue, MasterCard, Microsoft, and Secret among many others.